Fire Suppression in slow motion

 04.92 Fire Detection Tubing begins to warp

-An automatic fire suppression system with passive detection is protecting the server rack.
+An automatic fire suppression system with detection that does not require electricity is protecting the server rack.
 Routed throughout the server, the red Firetrace Detection Tubing is a linear, pneumatic heat detector.
 The system does not require any electricity.
 If a fire originates within the server rack, the tubing will respond by rupturing and activating the fire suppression system.
 Watch the tubing begin to warp in response to the fire, ultimately bursting due to the heat.

 08.94 Detection tubing bursts and agent discharges

 When the detection tubing reaches a critical temperature, it bursts releasing the pressure of the system.
 As a direct release system, the fire-suppressing agent discharges through the burst hole in the detection tubing.
 You can see the tubing recoil with the force of the discharge.